Vietnam.vn - Nền tảng quảng bá Việt Nam

 Impact craters on Titan have suggested the existence of methane-rich ice - Photo: NASA

-Impact models show that they should have been deeper and more numerous.
-There is clearly something special about this moon that makes them shallower and disappear relatively quickly.
+Impact models show they should have been deeper and more numerous.
+There's clearly something special about this moon that makes them shallower and disappear relatively quickly.

-After testing several different models, they argued that the holes could only have formed if Titan's ice shell was made of methane clathrate, or "methane hydrate".
+After testing several different models, they argued that the holes could only have formed if Titan's ice shell were made of methane clathrate, or "methane hydrate."

 It is a solid compound in which a large amount of methane is trapped in the crystalline structure of water, forming a solid similar to ice on Earth.